SheerPower Charts: Transform Data into Stunning Visuals

 - END CHART: Finalize and render the chart.

-dim freq(20) // Array to store frequency counts
+dim freq1(20) // Array of frequency counts for dataset one

 !
-Generate 100 random numbers and count their frequencies
+Generate random numbers and count their frequencies for datasets

 for i = 1 to 50